-- Only install the projector on a sturdy flat surface, or in an approved rigging frame. - Do not install the projector in a thoroughfare or another area where it is at risk of being pushed or jostled. - Allow sufficient free space around the projector for ventilation and exhaust, as described in section 4.2 - Use the throw ratio of the installed lens as a guideline for the projector's physical distance from the screen. - Wherever possible, the projector lens surface should be positioned so that it is perfectly perpendicular to the center of the screen. - Use the projector offset (lens shift), rather than physical angling, to correct any off-center positioning.Minimize the source cable length as much as possible. - DP, HDMI and DVI are short-haul interfaces using pre-assembled cables with limited cable lengths. - Limit the use of power cable extensions wherever possible.
+- Only install the projector on a sturdy flat surface, or in an approved rigging frame. - Do not install the projector in a thoroughfare or another area where it is at risk of being pushed or jostled. - · Allow sufficient free space around the projector for ventilation and exhaust, as described in section . - Use the throw ratio of the installed lens as a guideline for the projector's physical distance from the screen. - Wherever possible, the projector lens surface should be positioned so that it is perfectly perpendicular to the center of the screen. - Use the projector offset (lens shift), rather than physical angling, to correct any off-center positioning. - Minimize the source cable length as much as possible.
+In general HDBaseT and 3G-SDI are long-haul interfaces and suitable for bespoke installations using relatively long cables. - DP, HDMI and DVI are short-haul interfaces using pre-assembled cables with limited cable lengths. - Limit the use of power cable extensions wherever possible.
 Where physical limitations necessitate their use, make sure that the extension cord has adequate surge protection and meets all electrical requirements of the connection. - Keep the projector away from equipment that emits electromagnetic energy for example, motors, transformers and elevators.